bmcmahen/react-meets-swiftui/Children.md

 ## Children

-I'm still trying to really nail this one down, but it seems possible to pass children to child views in SwiftUI.
 This example shows a common `Layout`, `Content` composition pattern which I commonly use in React, and is the key to developing reusable, flexible components.

 ### React